ianpkennedy/InterbotixManipulation_Gazebo/README.md

 Ian Kennedy

-This is the homeowrk 3 repository, broken into two packages.
+This is the homeowrk 3 repository, broken into two separate packages.
 Part I is in the diff_drive package, and part two is in the motion_plan package